1984 Cachar earthquake: Earthquake

 The earthquake happened in the early morning of December 31, 1984 local date or the last day of the year.
 There are two recorded magnitudes for this event, one being 6.0 on the moment magnitude scale and the other is a 5.6 on the body-wave magnitude scale.
 It was assigned a maximum intensity of VIII (Severe) on the Mercalli intensity scale.
 According to isoseismal maps. intensity VIII was felt in a narrow area near the epicenter.
 Isoseismal maps with intensity contours in the area also suggest the depth of focus is shallower than initially finalized; at 10 kilometers or less.

 The tremor triggered numerous surface fissures on flat grounds spewing sand and water out of it.
 Multiple ground failures and liquefaction were observed, which was considered unusual due to it being too moderate in size to generate an effect similar to this normally seen in larger earthquakes.
 However, it was later realized that the region is filled with loose soil and a main component of liquefaction which is the flat land in the region being filled with sedimentary rock.
 The focal mechanism of the earthquake is a combination of a thrust and a strike-slip.

 Damage and casualties

 Damage was concentrated in a meizoseismal area of 250 km^{2}.
 Places with weak infrastructural management, most notably homes made out of soft mud, clay and bricks were a contributing factor to the deaths reported.
 Two children died after their home collapsed.
 Many injured were sent to a medical college in nearby Silchar.
-An embankment in the Socai river collapsed, flooding multiple villages and towns, and causing many to lose their homes.
+An embankment in the Sonai river collapsed, flooding multiple villages and towns, and causing many to lose their homes.
 Multiple bridges also suffered considerable damage.
 In total, 20 people died about a hundred others sustaining injuries and over 10,000 were reported homeless.
 The earthquake is considered one of the deadliest in northeastern India since the 1950 Assam–Tibet earthquake.